jasonbarone/membership-app-block-list/README.md

 To prove how unsecure your content is when using these apps, subscribe to the list below using AdBlock.

+## Subscribing to the List
+Copy the subscription link, `https://raw.githubusercontent.com/jasonbarone/membership-app-block-list/master/membership-app-block-list.txt`, into your AdBlock browser plugin options.
+You're done.

 ### How It Works
 The text file in this project is a curated list of all of the most popular membership and paywall apps out on the web.
 When you subscribe to the list, the filters are added to your AdBlock filters.